Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles: Results and interpretation

-Fig.~\ref{fig:cscomplete} also shows the results from a {\it toy pickup model} depicted in fig.~\ref{fig:seqdecay}(a), where $\Delta^{0} \pi^+$ are produced in a quasi-free reaction off the proton and the $\pi^{+}$ subsequently rescatters off the spectator neutron, producing a $\Delta^+$.
-This model uses the same diagram as a conventional $\Delta\Delta$ excitation by $t$-channel meson exchange that was previously suggested as a mechanism for the ABC effect~\cite{risser73,bar75,alvarez98,alvarez99}: a low mass enhancement of the $\pi^0\pi^0$ invariant mass first reported in ref.~\cite{booth61}, and later attributed to the $d^*(2380)$.
+Fig.~\ref{fig:cscomplete} also shows the results from a {\it toy pickup model} depicted in fig.~\ref{fig:seqdecay}(a) arbitrarily normalised to fit the data.
+The model does not include intermediate dibaryons, but instead $\Delta^{0} \pi^+$ are produced in a quasi-free reaction off the proton and the $\pi^{+}$ subsequently rescatters off the spectator neutron, producing a $\Delta^+$.
+This model uses the same diagram as a conventional $\Delta\Delta$ excitation by $t$-channel meson exchange that was previously suggested as a mechanism for the ABC effect~\cite{risser73,bar75,alvarez98,alvarez99} before it was attributed to the $d^*(2380)$.
 In the model, the proton and neutron from the decays of the $\Delta$s coalesce to form the deuteron in the final state if their relative momentum is smaller than a momentum sampled from the internal Fermi momentum distribution of the deuteron.
 On-shell momentum and energy conservation is assumed, with the Breit-Wigner mass and width of the $\Delta$ and the spin dependent $(1+3\cos^2\theta)$ decay angular distribution.
 A uniform initial state photon energy distribution was used, and the output was weighted according to the pion exchange propagator, $1/(m_\pi^2 + q^2)^2$, where $q$ is the pion momentum in the centre-of-mass frame of the $\pi^+$ $n_\mathrm{spectator}$ system.
 An additional $q^2$ weighting was assumed for the dominant magnetic coupling at the $\gamma p \Delta^0\pi^+$ vertex.
-The model is simplistic and used only to judge if this (or a similar) mechanism could be responsible for the observed spectrum.
+The model is simplistic and used only to judge if this or a similar mechanism could provide a significant contribution to the observed spectrum and if so over which range of $W$.
 The toy model produces a broad distribution which peaks roughly at twice the $\Delta$ mass.
-The distribution is at an arbitrary scale and would need to be weighted by the $\Delta\pi$ photoproduction cross section for an accurate determination, however it is clear that the width and shape cannot describe the $\gamma d \rightarrow \pi^0\pi^0 d$ excitation spectrum.
+The distribution is at an arbitrary scale and would need to be weighted by the $\Delta\pi$ photoproduction cross section for an accurate determination, however it is clear that the width and shape cannot describe the $\gamma d \rightarrow \pi^0\pi^0 d$ excitation spectrum alone.
 Other combinations of higher lying resonances were also investigated, where the mass distributions became broader and moved to higher energies, but also could not describe the data.